Hot Flashes

 • Bending over

-It can be difficult to determine your triggers.
+It can be challenging to determine your triggers.
 One way to find out is to keep a journal.
-Every time you experience one of these unpleasant sensations write down the foods you have recently eaten, the drinks you have consumed, what you were doing, the clothing you are wearing, the room temperature, and the time of the day that it occurred.
-After tracking this for several weeks, you may begin to notice a pattern, which can help you avoid those specific triggers.
+Every time you experience these unpleasant sensations, write down the foods you have recently eaten, the drinks you have consumed, what you were doing, the clothing you are wearing, the room temperature, and the time of the day it occurred.
+After tracking this for several weeks, you may notice a pattern, which can help you avoid those specific triggers.

 How to prevent them

-There is no treatment that will completely eliminate them; however, there are several things you can do to help manage the frequency and severity of your menopause symptoms.
+No treatment will eliminate them; however, there are several things you can do to help manage the frequency and severity of your menopause symptoms.
 These include lifestyle modifications, alternative therapies, and hormone replacement therapy.

 How to quickly relieve them

-There are several quick relief remedies for hot flashes.
-These will not prevent you from experiencing them; however, they can provide you with fast relief.
+Several quick-relief remedies for hot flashes exist.
+These will not prevent you from experiencing them but can provide fast relief.
 First, dress in layers.
 This will allow you to remove layers, depending on how hot or cold you are.
-Next, try slowly sipping on some ice water or running your wrists under cool water.
+Next, try sipping ice water or running your wrists under cool water.
 At bedtime, wear a cotton nightgown or pair of pajamas and choose cotton sheets.
-Finally, keep a cold pack with you to help you rapidly cool down.
+Finally, keep a cold pack to help you rapidly cool down.

 Natural remedies

-There are several herbs and essential oils that may help reduce the frequency and severity of your menopausal symptoms.
-Black cohosh, Dong Quai, evening primrose oil, red clover, and soy are common herbs used to relieve and reduce the frequency of the symptoms associated with menopause.
-Before beginning any herbal formula, it is important to speak with your healthcare practitioner as some of these can interfere with other medications or health conditions.
+Several herbs and essential oils may help reduce the frequency and severity of menopausal symptoms.
+Black cohosh, Dong Quai, evening primrose oil, red clover, and soy are common herbs used to relieve and reduce the frequency of symptoms associated with menopause.
+Before beginning any herbal formula, however, speaking with your healthcare practitioner is essential, as some of these can interfere with other medications or health conditions.

 Hormone replacement therapy and conventional medications

-There are also several prescription medications that can help relieve your symptoms.
-Some of the most common include medications commonly prescribed for seizures and a number of antidepressants.
+Several prescription medications can help relieve your symptoms.
+Some of the most common include medications commonly prescribed for seizures and several antidepressants.

 Alternative therapies

-There are several alternative therapies that can help significantly reduce your menopausal symptoms.
-These therapies do not cause the side effect experienced with HRT and other prescription medications.
+Several alternative therapies can help significantly reduce your menopausal symptoms.
+These therapies do not cause the side effects experienced with HRT and other prescription medications.

 Acupuncture has been used for thousands of years to promote health and relieve a variety of symptoms associated with menopause.
 This treatment utilizes thin needles that are placed at specific points along the body to relieve menopausal symptoms.